The major gateway to internet resources for sociology from the UK. Maintained by the LSE Library

-Centre for Longitudinal Study Information and User Support.
+Centre for Longitudinal Study Information and User Support at UCL.
 Access to the ONS Longitudinal Study data set, which comprises linked census and event records for 1% of the population of England and Wales (about 500,000 people at any one census).
 Data from census returns since 1971, including occupation, economic activity, housing, ethnicity, age, sex, marital status, and education.
 Also event data on vital statistics, migration, and cancer registrations.
 Geographic data is available.

 Gateway to UK census data for 1971 onwards (registration required).
 See the Library's statistics web page for further links to census data

 Catalogue offering access to 25 000 data sets.

 Official gateway to around 5000 publicly available government & public sector data sets